 “But to eat with unwashed hands does not ‘defile’ anyone.” | Matthew 15:20

 Context, Context, Context!

-- Secondly, ‘if’ Jesus is saying what the translators have ‘(declared)’ in Mark 7:19, then the New Testament Scriptures are in contradiction, and we have to throw it all out.
+- Secondly, if Jesus is saying what the translators have ‘(declared)’ in Mark 7:19, then the New Testament Scriptures are in contradiction, and we have to throw it all out.
 Acts 10 and Acts 15 declare the exact opposite of the parenthetical statement ‘(that all foods are now clean)’.
 In ‘Acts 10’, Peter, who I assume knew what Jesus ‘(declared)’ in ‘Mark 7’, claimed that he had never eaten anything common or unclean years after Jesus supposedly said this.
-Peter even tells God straight to His face three times, ‘NO, I will not eat anything defiled or unclean’!
-Peter is stating that His doctrinal position is that there’s still “unclean” food to avoid years after the ‘Mark 7’ event!!!
+Peter even tells God straight to His face three times, ‘NO, I will not eat anything unclean‘!
+Peter’s claiming that His doctrinal position is that there’s still “unclean” food to avoid years after the ‘Mark 7’ event!!!
 Then, in Acts 15, James the head of the Christian Church, claims new believers in Christ “must not” eat blood or strangled meat!
 This food command is directly from the Law of Moses and obviously still valid in the mind of James and the Christian Council.